Study Materials Available

 Question

-What is another name for Nuclear Biology, which studies the effects of radioactivity on living things?
+What is the study of the effects of radioactivity on living things called?

 Answer